pontojasko/ainomeator/README.md

 #### Some tips

 - **Analysis Mode**: **Detailed** is still a pretty fast option.
 - **Analysis Backend**: start with **PANNs** as your baseline.
-It is generally the most fast starting point.
 You can also test Gemini or a hybrid solution if you are working with synth-based music or want to explore another results.
 - **Local Threads**: **the.more.the.merrier**

 ---